gendercomics/website/src/intl/en/pageTeam.md

         **Michael Litschauer** is an experienced developer and project leader.
 A person who understands to lead agile development processes in a calm and pragmatic way.
       email: michael.litschauer@gmail.com
       linkedIn: michael-litschauer-79382689

-    matthias:
-      name: Matthias Grieder
-      textLead: >
-        **Matthias Grieder**
-      textAbout: >
-        **Matthias Grieder** is a designer specialized in User Experience and Usability.
-He understands context by observation, listening and curiosity to find solutions and integrate the best idea.
-      email: matthias@zeitvertrieb.net
-      linkedIn: matthias-grieder